microsoft/vscode-docs/docs/copilot/copilot-chat.md

 ### Ignore files

-When you're using `@workspace` to ask questions related to your VS Code workspace, you can explicitly ignore specific files from the workspace by using a `.copilotignore` or `.gitignore` file. `@workspace` respects the `.gitignore` and `.copilotignore` when deciding which files from the workspace to index.
+When you're using `@workspace` to ask questions related to your VS Code workspace, you can explicitly ignore specific files from the workspace by using a `.gitignore` file. `@workspace` respects `.gitignore` when deciding which files from the workspace to index.

-## Using voice interaction
+## Use voice interactions

-With the voice control capabilities in VS Code, you can initiate a chat conversation by using your voice:
+With the voice control capabilities in VS Code, provided by the [VS Code Speech](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-speech) extension, you can initiate a chat conversation by using your voice:

 * Use your voice to dictate your chat prompt
 * Use the "Hey Code" voice command to start a voice session with Copilot Chat
 * Accelerate voice input for chat by using the "hold to speak" mode

-To enable voice interactions, make sure to also install the [VS Code Speech](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-speech) extension.

 Learn more about how to [use voice interactions in VS Code](/docs/editor/voice.md).